Rikelmi

-Rikelmi Valentim dos Santos (born 14 August 2001), simply known as Rikelmi, is a Brazilian footballer who plays as a forward for Belgian club RWDM on loan from Botafogo.
+Rikelmi Valentim dos Santos (born 14 August 2001), simply known as Rikelmi, is a Brazilian footballer who plays as a forward for São José-SP.

-Club career
+Career

 Born in São Paulo, Rikelmi began his career with Portuguesa's youth setup, and later represented Internacional before making his senior debut with Nacional-SP in the 2018 Copa Paulista.
 He moved to Juventus-SP in 2019, making two first team appearances in the following year.

 In 2020, Rikelmi was loaned to Botafogo until the end of 2021.
 On 7 December 2021, he was bought outright by the club, signing a contract until December 2024.

 Rikelmi made his first team debut for Fogão on 25 January 2022, coming on as a second-half substitute for Juninho in a 1–1 Campeonato Carioca away draw against Boavista.
 He scored his first goal for the club on 7 March, netting the third in a 5–0 home routing of Volta Redonda.

 Rikelmi made his debut in the top tier of Brazilian football on 29 May 2022, replacing Daniel Borges late into a 0–1 away loss against Coritiba.

-On 25 August 2022, Rikelmi was loaned to RWDM in Belgium.
+On 25 August, he was loaned to RWD Molenbeek in Belgium.

+Rikelmi left Molenbeek in July 2024, and spent nearly five months without a club before signing for Paraná on 27 November of that year.
+The following 26 February, despite suffering relegation, he moved to Capital.

+On 16 July 2025, Rikelmi was announced at Londrina.
+On 14 November, after achieving promotion, he agreed to a deal with São José-SP.